jambler24/bac_pangenome/README.md

 [Docker to singularity](https://github.com/singularityware/docker2singularity).
 This is needed to run the pipeline on the UCT cluster.

+Alignment to a reference genome is used for QC purposes, but this can be replaced with an alignment free alternative.

+Running Scoary with too many traits will cause the pipeline to crash.
+Subsetting the traits file can help, but correction for multiple testing will need to be repeated post.

 ## Built With
 * [Nextflow](https://www.nextflow.io/)
 * [Docker](https://www.docker.com/what-docker)
 * [Singularity](https://singularity.lbl.gov/)

 ## Credits
 This pipeline was developed by members of the Bioinformatics Support Team (BST) at the University of Cape Town.
-Dr.
-Jon Ambler is a member of CIDRI-Africa, and the main developer of this pipeline, using the layout and documentation outlined by Dr Katie Lennard and Gerrit Botha.
+Jon Ambler is a member of CIDRI-Africa, and the main developer of this pipeline, using the layout and documentation outlined by Katie Lennard and Gerrit Botha.
 Adapted from the nf-core bacass pipeline.

 Additional thanks to Paolo Di Tommaso, the developer of NextFlow, for their help troubleshooting.